mrpejker/cardano-e2e-example/tutorial/server_side/modules_design.rst

 the validator `Parameter`, the `Datum` and `Redeemer`.

-Regarding the :code:`Utils`, we have :code:`OnChain` and :code:`OffChain` utilities, together with :code:`WalletAddress`, which contains a simflified version of the Ledger type `Address`.
+Regarding the :code:`Utils`, we have :code:`OnChain` and :code:`OffChain` utilities, together with :code:`WalletAddress`, which contains a simplified version of the Ledger type `Address`.